 Loyal customers are more receptive to referral requests.
 In most cases, you don’t need to ask them to refer friends, family, and social contacts to your business.
 They will do it because they’re loyal to you.

-And when you deliver an exceptional customer experience, you will have an advantage over competitors.
+And when you deliver an exceptional customer experience, from personalized recommendations and smooth checkout process, to responsive customer support via call center software, you will have an advantage over competitors.
+Add this to your program’s unique rewards, and your brand will stand out.
+You will have an advantage over competitors.
 Add this to your program’s unique rewards, and your brand will stand out.

 Customer incentives also help build brand awareness.
 It’s the first step toward expanding your customer base.
 Loyal, happy, and satisfied customers will increase their word-of-mouth marketing to recommend your brand to their social circles.